areYouLazy/libhosty/README.md

 ```

 ## Usage
-To use the library, just import it and call the Init() method.
-The library is designed to automatically panic if it is not able to initialize.
+To use the library, just import it and call the `Init()` method.

+To load a custom hosts file use the `InitHostsConfig` method to get a custom HostsConfig
+object to pass to the `Init()` method

 Note: This code doesn't handle errors for readability purposes, but you SHOULD!